Nirvana Memorial Park

 Nirvana Memorial Park (Chinese: 富貴山莊~~私營風景墓園) is a private cemetery and mortuary in Semenyih, Selangor, Malaysia.
 The longest dragon statue in Malaysia is located here.
 It is 1,000 feet long and serves as a columbarium.
 It is fully air conditioned inside.
 Nirvana was established in 1985 by David Kong and is touted as the largest funeral service in Southeast Asia.
 It also serves as a pet cemetery.

+2026 urn theft

+In March 2026, Polis Diraja Malaysia confirmed that a number of urns were stolen from a columbarium in the memorial park.
+A similar theft was reported at Perpetual Memorial Park in Kulai, Johor, and Xiao En Memorial Park in Nilai, Negeri Sembilan.
+The theft was suspected to be related to a cross-border criminal group holding the ashes of deceased for ransom.
+Nirvana have since confirmed that all stolen urns were recovered.
+Nirvana was later sued by a family for negligence after two urns containing their parents were stolen.